srinatsrinat/favbooks/README.md

 Hosting backend and frontend together - just host all the files on heroku or anywhere else.

-Hosting backend and frontend separately - include backend URL in frontend files wherever there is a call being made to backend.
+Hosting backend and frontend separately - include backend URL in frontend files wherever there is a call being made to backend (App.JS and JS files in Utils folder)

 Enjoy your app.